SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 Pinkie stood beside Rarity, about to make their big announcement, when she looked over at Rarity.

-Rarity could feel herself start to become nervous. *Come on, Rarity, you can do this.*
+Rarity felt herself start to become nervous. *Come on, Rarity, you can do this.*

 Pinkie had noticed.
 Putting her hoof around Rarity, she leaned over, whispering, "Are you okay?
 We don't have to do this if you don't want to."

-Pinkie's embrace calmed her some. *We can do this, together*, Rarity thought.
+Pinkie's embrace calmed her. *We can do this, together*, Rarity thought.

 Rarity whispered back, "I am now; let's do this," as she smiled in Pinkie's comforting embrace.